*Scroll down the page to see many screenshots of the skins*

 Panels enhancements included in each JRR skin :

-- A bigger crafting panel, with localization fixes
+- A taller crafting panel, with localization fixes

 - Numerical PVP rank icons

-- A (smaller) windowed map, actually displayed at its real size (no more zooming blur)
+- A (smaller) windowed map.
+In fact it is displayed at its real size (no more zooming blur)

 - Less annoying store buttons within various panels